 Carrying plus-sized breasts adds extra strain on the shoulder, back, and chest muscles.
 This increases naturally with movement, and a bit of extra support is appreciated.

 You might’ve noticed that women with ample endowments, usually walk with their backs thrown a bit more to the back, or a few degrees to the front.
 This affects their neck, back, and shoulder negatively.

 The end-of-day relaxed feeling of being braless is unfortunately compromised by the soreness they get in their muscles.
 That is easily remedied by providing just a bit more support.

 Sports bras aren’t just for sports.
 Their contribution to good posture and a healthy body isn’t really in need of scientific proof.

 There’s another thing you notice with teen girls who experience the rapid development of their bodies.
 It intimidates them a little.
 They hunch their shoulders forward to hide the evident changes.

 Wearing a sports bra lends them more than just support, it gives them the confidence to stand up straight, as they feel that they’re ‘well covered’.
 Soon enough they’ll flaunt what they have, but not right away!

 Bra Vs No Bra

-- Whenever you breasts need support, such as working out
+- Whenever your breasts need support, such as working out or post-surgery.

 - Professional situations, such as at work